kingkuys2123/EMPS/README.md

 <!-- Project Descripton -->

 <p align="justify">
-    EMPS is a full stack Event Management and Booking Web Application developed using ReactJS and Springboot.
+    WUE is a full stack Event Management and Booking Web Application developed using ReactJS and Springboot.
 </p>

 <br>